jordanoboyle/DeliberatePracticeMD/General-Problems/intermediate.md

 SET 2 MAP AN ARRAY TO A NEW ARRAY WITH SOME COMPUTATION PERFORMED ON EACH ITEM

 # 1 Start with an array of numbers and create a new array with each number times 3.
-For example, [1, 2, 3] becomes [3, 6, 9].
+For example, [1, 2, 3, 4] becomes [3, 6, 9, 16].

 # 2 Start with an array of strings and create a new array with each string upcased.
-For example, ["hello", "goodbye"] becomes ["HELLO", "GOODBYE"].
+For example, ["hello", "goodbye", "later"] becomes ["HELLO", "GOODBYE", "LATER"].

 # 3 Start with an array of hashes and create a new array of string values from each hash's :name key.
-For example, [{name: "Alice", age: 27}, {name: "Blane", age: 16}] becomes ["Alice", "Blane"].
+For example, [{name: "Alice", age: 27}, {name: "Blane", age: 16}, {name: "Cloud", age: 25}] becomes ["Alice", "Blane", "Cloud"].

 # 4 Start with an array of numbers and create a new array with each number plus 7.
 For example, [1, 2, 3] becomes [8, 9, 10].

 # 5 Start with an array of strings and create a new array with each string's length.
 For example, ["hello", "goodbye"] becomes [5, 7].

 # 6 Start with an array of hashes and create a new array of number values from each hash's :age key.
-For example, [{name: "Alice", age: 27}, {name: "Blane", age: 16}] becomes [27, 16].
+For example, [{name: "Alice", age: 27}, {name: "Blane", age: 16}] becomes [27, 16]. (bonus: use string interpolation to print out a coherent sentence)

 # 7 Start with an array of numbers and create a new array with each number divided by 2.
-For example, [1, 2, 3] becomes [0.5, 1.0, 1.5].
+For example, [1, 2, 3, 4] becomes [0.5, 1.0, 1.5, 2.0].
+(BONUS) Try making an array of hashes like this {1: {0.5: "Is 1 / 2"}}

 # 8 Start with an array of strings and create a new array with each string's first letter only.
 For example, ["hello", "goodbye"] becomes ["h", "g"].
+BONUS: make a hash yielding [{first_l: "h", last_l: "o", whole: "hello"}]

 # 9 Start with an array of hashes and create a new array of number values from each hash's :age key times 2.
-For example, [{name: "Alice", age: 27}, {name: "Blane", age: 16}] becomes [54, 32].
+For example, [{name: "Alice", age: 27}, {name: "Blane", age: 16}, {name: "Barret", age: 33}] becomes [54, 32, 66].

 # 10 Start with an array of numbers and create a new array with each number converted into a string.
-For example, [1, 2, 3] becomes ["1", "2", "3"].
+For example, [1, 2, 3, 4] becomes ["1", "2", "3", "4"].

 SET 3 SELECT ITEMS FROM AN ARRAY INTO A NEW ARRAY WITH ITEMS THAT MATCH A CERTAIN CONDITION